Skip to content

 base_namespace str, optional "training" Namespace under which all metadata logged by the Neptune hook will be stored.

-metrics_update_freq int, optional 20 How often NeptuneHook should log metrics (every nth epoch).
+metrics_update_freq int, optional 20 How often NeptuneHook should log metrics (every nth iteration).
 The value must be greater than zero.

-Example: Setting it to 10 will log metrics every 10th epoch.
+Example: Setting it to 10 will log metrics every 10th iteration.

 Also applies to checkpoints, if log_checkpoints is set to True